lindenb/jvarkit/docs/VcfGnomad.md

     -m, --manifest
       manifest file descibing how to map a contig to an URI .
 3 columns: 1) exome|genome 2) contig 3) path or URL.
-    --noAlleleCount
-      do Not Insert AC /Allele Count
-      Default: false
-    --noAlleleFreq
-      do Not Insert AF /Allele Freq.
-      Default: false
-    --noAlleleNumber
-      do Not Insert AN /Allele Number
-      Default: false
     -noMultiAltGnomad, --noMultiAltGnomad
       [20170706] Skip Multi Allelic GNOMAD Variants
       Default: false